Summary

 ELG 6397 Solar Cells - Principles, Materials, Systems and Operation (3 units)

 Solar radiation.
 Solar cells: crystalline silicon, thin film technologies, space and concentrator cells, organic and dye sensitized.
 Photovoltaic systems: introduction, balance of system components, grid-connected systems, space and concentrator systems.
 Testing, monitoring, and calibration standards.
 Economics, environment and business strategy.
+This course is equivalent to ELEC 5304 at Carleton University.

 Course Component: Lecture